EndPointCorp/end-point-blog/2012/10/25/postgres-system-triggers-error.html.md

 SET
 ```

-Note: while you can do "SET LOCAL" to limit the changes to the current
+Note: while you can do “SET LOCAL” to limit the changes to the current
 transaction, I always feel safer to explicitly set it before and after
 the changes, rather than relying on the implicit change back via
 commit and rollback.

 It may be that you are simply trying to disable one or more of the
-"normal" triggers that appear on the table.
+"normal” triggers that appear on the table.
 In which case, you can
-simply **disable user triggers manually** rather than use 'all':
+simply **disable user triggers manually** rather than use “all”:

 ```
 <span class="p">postgres=#</span> <span class="t">\c postgres alice</span>